-Corfu Island Overview
+Corfu Island Guide

 Corfu, known as Kerkyra in Greek, is one of the most popular and historically significant islands in Greece, located in the Ionian Sea near the coast of Albania.
 Renowned for its stunning natural beauty, Corfu combines lush green landscapes with crystal-clear waters, making it a paradise for nature lovers and beachgoers alike.
 The island’s rich history is reflected in its architecture, blending Greek, Venetian, French, and British influences from centuries of foreign rule.